Optical Sensor#

 stop driving

-Optical Sensor detects color?#
+Optical detects color#

-• True – The Optical Sensor is detecting the specified color.
+• True – The sensor detects the specified color.

-• False – The Optical Sensor is not detecting the specified color.
+• False – The sensor does not detect the specified color.

 Note: The Optical Sensor is looking for hue ranges that match the specified color.
-For detecting specific hue ranges, see the Optical hue block.
+For detecting specific hue ranges, see the Optical hue reporter block.

 <[Optical1 v] detects [red v]?>